ArkScript-lang/Ark/README.md

 ArkScript is
 * small: the compiler, and the virtual machines fit under 5000 lines, but also small in term of keywords (it has only 10)!
 * a scripting language: it's very easy to embed it in your application.
-The FFI is quite easy to understand, so adding your own functions to the virtual machine is effortless
+The builtin construction is quite easy to understand, so adding your own functions to the virtual machine is effortless
 * portable: it produces a bytecode which is run by its virtual machine, like Java but without the `OutOfMemoryException`
 * a functional language: every parameter is passed by value, everything is immutable unless you use `mut` to define a mutable variable
 * powerful: it can handle object oriented programming in a very elegant way with its closures and explicit captures (see examples/church-encoding)